Asset Verification: Definition, Importance, and How-To

 During the inventory check, identify any anomalies between the physical asset count and recorded data.
 Investigate potential missing or duplicate entries in the register.
 Address any discrepancies promptly to ensure a clean and accurate starting point for the verification process.

-3. Physical Verification
+3. Physical Asset Verification

 This crucial stage involves physically inspecting each asset on the inventory list.
 Verify the asset's presence, condition, location, and functionality.
 During the inspection, record any observations about the asset's condition, such as any damage, wear and tear, or missing parts.
 This information will be vital for future maintenance planning and budgeting.